elinoza/quiz-fe/quiz-fe/README.md

 #  🎉 JavaScript Quiz Application 🎉
 This is a JavaScript quiz application that asks users questions and provides them with scores.
 The quiz is timed and the application is built using `ReactJS, Bootstrap, and  CSS animations`.
 The questions are fetched from the back-end built using Node.js and Express.
-The questions are not fetched from a database or an API.
+The questions are not fetched from a database or an external API.

 ## Getting Started 🚀
 To get started with this project, follow these steps: